slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/jobs.md

 ---

 # Overview
 The Slate Jobs component is a background job/persistant task queue system for Kotlin and is similar to Ruby SideKiq, NodeJS Bull.
-It leverages Kotlin **Coroutines and Channels** for concurrency based operations.
+It leverages Kotlin **Coroutines and Channels** for concurrency based operations to gracefully **start, stop, pause, resume** jobs.
 {{% break %}}

 # Create